marialyk77/Coffee-Rewards/README.md

 Late Career accounts for 37.7% of total transactions, followed by Retirement Age at 29.4%, Mid Career at 21.2%, Early Career at 6.8%, and Young Adults at 4.9%.

-However, it's important to note that age representation is biased since older segments make up a larger portion of the sample:
+However, it's important to note that age representation is not equal among groups since older segments make up a larger portion of the sample:

 - Older segments (Late Career + Retirement Age) – 61.6%
 - Younger segments (Early Career + Young Adults) – 16%
 - Mid Career – 22.4%

-This suggests that the higher transaction share among older groups could be influenced by the sample's age imbalance.
+This distribution reflects the typical behavior and trends in customer acquisition across different age groups, such as the decline in young customer acquisition over the years.